 As a co-owner of Songbird Artistry, I too, work hard.
 Instead of a slide rule, I use a computer.
 Like my father, I still like to whip out a pen or pencil and sketch or make notes.

-Our version of "The Tree of Life" is all about balance so play hard is important too.
+Our version of "The Tree of Life" is all about balance which makes playing hard and appreciating life important too.
 Dinner was a family event with the TV off.
 I did the same with my children as often as I could.
 We took vacations together and my love of the theatre came from him.

-He grew up in Massachusetts and as a young teen, his school went to MIT.
-He decided he wanted to go there and applied.
+He grew up in Massachusetts and as a young teen, his school went on a field trip to MIT.
+He decided that was where he wanted to go to college so he applied.
 They sent him a letter thanking him and telling him to reapply when he was a little older.
 He did.
 He worked for a few years as an engineer and then realized he really didn't like being an engineer and so he moved into management.

 He taught me that life does not always go as planned.
 Plan anyway, but be willing to adjust.